dev-cafe/autocmake/doc/general/about.rst

 -----------------------------

-Our guideline is to follow good established conventions in order to allow users and developers to recognize the configuration when experimenting with an Autocmake-powered project. another.
+Our guideline is to follow good established conventions in order to allow users and developers to recognize the configuration when experimenting with an Autocmake-powered project.